kokoslabs/apipie/docs/src/basic_syntax/variables.md

     }
 }
 ```
-now if you go to https://localhost:8000/city/toronto you should get
+Now if you go to https://localhost:8000/city/toronto you should get
 ```json
 {
     "args": {